AshashashR/portfolio-new/README.md

 # Portfolio

-This portfolio is a small project using HTML / CSS and Boostrap.
+This portfolio is a small project using HTML / CSS and Bootstrap.
 I will be using this to show case my projects.

 [Live Heroku Deployment](https://portfolio-ashley-new.herokuapp.com/)